JuliaEarth/ImageQuilting.jl/README.md

 Citation
 --------

-If you find ImageQuilting.jl useful in your work, please consider citing the following paper:
+If you find ImageQuilting.jl useful in your work, please consider citing our paper:

 ```latex
 @ARTICLE{Hoffimann2017,